dolph/irc-standup-bot/README.rst

 IRC Standup Bot
 ===============

-This is a script to conduct IRC standups.
+A simple script to provide automated cat herding for IRC-based standups.

 ------------
 Installation